zx80/flask-simple-auth/README.md

   Internally *jwt* token checks are cached so that even with slow public-key schemes the performance impact should be low.

+- `oauth`

+  Synonymous to `token`, but to be used on a route so as to trigger JWT *scope* authorizations on that route.
+  In that case, the `authorize` groups are interpreted as scopes that must be provided by the token.
+  In order to simplify security implications, *scopes* and *groups* (`user_in_group`) authorizations cannot be mixed on a route: create distinct routes to handle these.

 - `http-token`